Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: Strict Superadditivity of

 \section{Strict Superadditivity of $C_N$}

-Before investigating how $C_N/N$ increases with $N$, we will show examples where strict superadditivity of $C_N$ can be shown, i.e., $C_1<C$.
-As discussed before, given a set of input states $\{\ket{\psi_x}\}$, $x \in {\mathcal X}$, $C$ can be calculated from Holevo's result by finding the optimum input distribution that maximizes the von Neumann entropy $S(\rho)=\Tr(-\rho\log\rho)$ where $\rho=\sum_{x}P_X(x)\ket{\psi_x}\bra{\psi_x}$.
-Calculating $C_1$ on the other hand requires finding a set of measurements as well as an input distribution to maximize the resulting mutual information, where the measurement acts on one channel symbol at a time.
-For general input states, this is a hard optimization problem, since the measurement that maximizes $C_1$ may not be a projective measurement, and could be a Positive Operator Valued Measure (POVM)---the most general description of a quantum measurement---and furthermore the optimum POVM could have up to $|{\mathcal X}|\left(|{\mathcal X}|+1\right)/2$ outcomes~\cite{Dav78, Sho00, Sho02}.
-However, for binary pure states $\{\ket{\psi_0},\ket{\psi_1}\}$ of inner product $|\braket{\psi_0}{\psi_1}|=\gamma$, $C_1$ and $C$ can be calculated as simple functions of the inner product $\gamma = |\langle \psi_0 | \psi_1 \rangle|$, and strict superadditivity can be shown, as summarized below~\cite{holevo98arxiv}.
+Before investigating how $\max_{m\in\{1,2,\dots,N\} }\{C_m/m\}$ increases with $N$ for a classical input-quantum output channel, we will show examples where strict superadditivity of $C_N$ can be shown by $C_1<C$ where $C_1$ is the maximum achievable information rate with symbol-by-symbol detection and $C$ is the ultimate capacity with quantum joint-detection receiver over infinite blocklength codewords.
+As discussed before, given a set of output quantum states $\{\ket{\psi_x}\}$, $x \in {\mathcal X}$, $C$ can be calculated from Holevo's result by finding the optimal input distribution that maximizes the von Neumann entropy $S(\rho)=\Tr(-\rho\log\rho)$ where $\rho=\sum_{x}P_X(x)\ket{\psi_x}\bra{\psi_x}$.
+Calculating $C_1$, on the other hand, requires finding a set of measurements as well as an input distribution to maximize the resulting mutual information, where the measurement acts on one channel symbol at a time.
+For general output quantum states, this is a hard optimization problem, since the measurement that maximizes $C_1$ may not be a projective measurement, and could be a Positive Operator Valued Measure (POVM)---the most general description of a quantum measurement---and furthermore the optimal POVM could have up to $|{\mathcal X}|\left(|{\mathcal X}|+1\right)/2$ outcomes~\cite{Dav78, shor2004adaptive}.

+However, for binary pure states $\{\ket{\psi_0},\ket{\psi_1}\}$, as shown in~\cite{holevo98arxiv}, $C_1$ and $C$ can be calculated as simple functions of the inner product $\gamma = |\langle \psi_0 | \psi_1 \rangle|$, and strict superadditivity can be shown.
+We will summarize this result of strict superadditivity in binary pure-state classical input-quantum output (cq) channels in Section~\ref{subsec:superadd_binary}.